pasimako/libgdx-simple/README.md

 # libgdx-simple

-Tutorial - Simple libGDX game
+__Tutorial - Simple libGDX game__

-Repo for my tutorial at https://ubuverse.com/beginning-android-game-development-with-libgdx/
+This repository contains the code built step by step in my tutorial at [ubuverse.com/beginning-android-game-development-with-libgdx](https://ubuverse.com/beginning-android-game-development-with-libgdx/).